 - Visit the Mechanical-Music museum for its music boxes, phonographs, organs and the mechanical bells used for the 150th anniversary of the Savoie’s annexation to France.

 - If you have the time, try out the Sled Dogs as it looks like so much fun.
 Unfortunately due to the weather conditions I was not able to try this when I was there.

-- There is a little train that runs between Mont-Chery to Les Chavannes across the village, for FREE.
+- Go for a ride on the little train that runs between Mont-Chery to Les Chavannes across the village for FREE.
 I think it goes every 10-15 minutes.